-‘Fintech’ is a phrase increasingly banded about in the media and in technology circles.
-Yet despite being in vogue, it’s a term many – including tech savvy and clued up entrepreneurs – don’t quite have a handle on.
+‘Fintech’ is a phrase increasingly bandied about in the media and in technology circles.
+Yet despite being in vogue, it’s a term many – including tech-savvy and clued up entrepreneurs – don’t quite have a handle on.

 Indeed, it’s a fresh enough term to not yet feature in the online version of the Oxford dictionary.

-It’s importance, however, cannot be denied.
+However, its importance cannot be denied.
 One thing it is certainly not is a buzzword.
-Fintech is an area that is radically changing how we live as society and how we do business professionally.
+Fintech is an area that is radically changing how we live as a society and how we do business professionally.